 Under the Wage Theft Prevention Act, private employers in New York State must provide all of their employees (both exempt and non-exempt) with a pay notice.
 This pay notice must include the following information:

-- The Doing Business As (DBA) name of the employer
+- The Doing Business As (DBA) name of the employer; and

 - Contact information of the employer, such as the address and telephone number

 Businesses should keep copies of all of their pay notices.

 For more information about the minimum wage or other labor regulations, please contact the Department of Labor.